Cyber Security Blog

 • Microsoft said on Friday morning that it was continuing to address the "lingering impact" of its 365 applications and services that are in a "degraded state".

 • Microsoft said the outage started on Thursday, with customers experiencing issues with multiple Azure services.
 Azure is a cloud computing platform that provides services for building, deploying, and managing applications and services.
+For businesses navigating cloud disruptions, engaging with Microsoft Azure consulting services can help optimise cloud infrastructure and ensure resilience during such outages.
 A configuration change within the backend infrastructure of Azure was likely behind the outage, a few media reports suggested.

 • On its Azure cloud software status report site, Microsoft said the service experienced "failures with service management operations and connectivity or availability of services.”
 While the cause, exact nature and scale of the outage was unclear, Microsoft appeared to suggest that the situation was improving.